dottxt-ai/outlines/README.md

 # Controlled generation

-Outlines offers mechanisms to specify high-level constraints on the text generations.
-Passing `stop_at` to model call the user can stop the generation once a particular word, sequence of symbol is reached.
-Passing `is_in` to the model call the user can constraint the model to generate an answer chosen among a set of possible answers.
+Outlines offers mechanisms to specify high-level constraints on the text generations:

+- `stop_at` allows to stop the generation once a particular word, sequence of symbol had been generated;
+- `is_in` allows to constrain the model to generate an answer chosen among a set of possible answers;
+- `type` allows to constrain the model's output to either `"int"`s or `"float"`s;

+Coming:

+- Ability to constrain the output to a JSON with a given structure;
+- Ability to constrain the output to a List;
+- Ability to constrain the output to be Python code;

 # Examples